JarbasAl/mycroft-catalan.conf/readme.md

 You can learn more about the .conf in the [docs](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/customizations/mycroft-conf)

+After you edit your .conf you should restart mycroft for changes to take effect

 ## Lang

 First we must set the global language of mycroft, this is what will be used to load skills and resource files